KwikKill/Kwik_bot/README.md

 ```

 This implementation is not perfect and can/will be improved.
 If you have any idea to improve this database, feel free to contact me.

+The LoL fetching game code's frequency was tested with a 200 summoners DB over a long period.